Tornado333/Tornado333/README.md

-‣ Hi, I'm Tornado
+‣ Hi, I'm Tornado!

 ‣ I’m interested in learning how to code and osu!

-‣ I’m currently learning python and html
+‣ I’m currently learning python and html!